natir/iitiiri/paper/paper.md

 ## Interpolate Index building

-## Interpolate Index queryng
+## Interpolate Index query

 # Result

 To evaluate performance of my implementation I use variant produce by [@hg00_variant], clinvar[@clinvar] release 30/07/2024 and variant of chromosome 2 of gnomad exon version 2.1.1 [@gnomad2.1] and Ensembl annotation of GRCh38.92.

 I compare my Clairiere Tree (*clairiere*), to bedtk tree struct (*cgranges*) and rust-bio[@rustbio] bedtk tree struct reimplementation and compare my Implicite Interval Tree Interpolate Index (*clairiere_interpolate*) to Michael F. Lin implementation (*iitii*).

-A snakemake pipeline to reproduce experiment is available in public repository[^1].
+A snakemake pipeline to reproduce experiment is available in project repository[^1].

 ## Run time and memory usage to build tree

 ## Run time in function of tree size

 ## Run time in function of query size

+## Effect of affine interpolation

 # Acknowledgements